imprisonedmind/skuld/README.md

 - Attribution: WakaTime per‑branch seconds (Summaries API) → branch names with issue keys.
 - Ownership: Jira `/rest/api/3/myself`, then local filter of issue assignee by your account.
 - Delta: For each issue and period: `max(0, WakaTimeSeconds − YourLoggedSecondsInWindow)`.
-- Uploads: Worklog with [SKULD] ADF comment + separate issue comment; idempotent.
+- Uploads: Worklog with [SKULD] ADF comment; optional separate issue comment (disabled by default); idempotent.

 ## Configuration
 Skuld reads `~/.skuld.yaml` and backs it up to `~/.skuld.yaml.bak` on changes.
 Minimal example: